ArabiTalk

 Teaching Approach

-The curriculum uses students’ English comprehension as a bridge into Arabic, but without making the class dependent on direct translation.
+ArabiTalk uses the child’s English understanding as a bridge into Arabic, but the lessons are not built around direct translation.

 • question-and-answer practice